TheIronYard--Orlando/2015--SUMMER--FEE/05--Monday-Review+Preview/README.md

 ### Journal, Week 1

 You've just completed your first week at The Iron Yard.
 You've learned a lot in a very short amount of time.
 Take some time tonight to review your notes and write them down.
 Use whatever format helps you get the ideas out: bulleted lists, stream of consciousness, retelling a story.
 Consider this a draft that you'll revise a few times throughout the week.
 Put this work in a branch called `journal-week-1` in your `USERNAME.github.io` repo.
 Don't forget to link to that PR in your _WIP Issue_!
+Here are some suggestions for topics:

+* What do developers do?
+What principles of a developer have you learned?
+* Explain the outside-in and inside-out technique we employed for TodoCLI.
+* Describe the technique of using User Stories to write application specifications.
+* Write something about the principle of Extreme Programming (XP) called YAGNI.

+If you're looking to get a leg up on the material for the week, start investigating the DOM and

 ### GitHubbing to Know You, Part 2